Maps and Layers

 To access custom layers you will want to start by clicking the overflow menu icon (three vertical dots) in the upper right corner of the screen.

-Then tap on the settings icon within the overflow menu picklist.
+Then tap on the settings icon in the lower menu bar.

 Once on the settings page, tap on layers within the map view section.